Ideas for How to Maximize the Space in Your Home for Holiday Guests

+Home is more important than ever before.
+As people spend more time in their homes – everyday and during the holidays – they are rethinking how they are using their spaces.
 Homes with open floor plans, versatile lofts or basements, and flexible rooms offer the space to make the most of every moment.
-Whether you’re looking to cozy up on a quiet night or preparing to host the party of the year, the following tips will help you take advantage of all the spaces in your home and keep it organized for every day and every occasion.
+Whether you’re looking to cozy up on a quiet night or preparing to host the party of the year, the following tips will help you take advantage of all the spaces in your home and keep it organized for holiday guests, or any occasion.

-Configure Furniture Placement for the Ideal Flow
+Organizing Ideas and Furniture Placement for the Ideal Holiday Party Flow

 There is no question your main living spaces, such as the great room or kitchen, tend to get the most traffic in both everyday life and when entertaining.
 In these spaces, it’s important to consider both aesthetics and function.

 When it comes to furniture placement, consider foot traffic patterns and allow for ease of movement throughout.
 Create symmetry by choosing furniture that doesn’t overcrowd the space and complements a primary focal point, such as the fireplace in your living room or the island in your kitchen.
-If you’re hosting a large event, this allows guests to move about freely and you, as the host, to feel engaged with all your guests at once.
+If you’re hosting a large holiday event, maximizing space allows guests to move about freely and you, as the host, to feel engaged with all your guests at once.
 Plus, you’ll have the space to add accent furniture pieces that create small vignettes for more intimate conversation.

 The recent trend toward minimalism has many homeowners embracing the many built-in storage options available in new home design.

 Stacked cabinets in the kitchen create the perfect combination of storage and aesthetics.
-Choose clear or frosted glass doors with interior lights to showcase some of your favorite accent pieces and solid doors around the perimeter to store holiday decor that may only be used once a year.
+Choose clear or frosted glass doors with interior lights to showcase some of your favorite accent pieces and solid doors around the perimeter to store and organize holiday decor that may only be used once a year.
 This frees up your easy-access storage spaces like walk-in pantries and linen closets.

 Reducing quantity in favor of quality means more time and energy to focus on the things you love most.
 Donate books you’ve already read to create breathable space on your shelves.
 Fill your closet with timeless pieces and empty it of those that feel outdated.
 Declare a dedicated space for drop items like keys, mail, and shoes.
 This will reduce disarray and keep spaces clean, especially when unexpected guests drop by around the holidays.